 Flexible, personalised care

-While both hourly and live-in carers can help with personal and household needs, live-in care can be made more flexible and personalised.
+While both hourly and live-in carers can help with personal and household needs, live-in care can be more flexible and personalised.

-One reason for this is that live-in carers aren’t tied to multiple clients, which means they can carry out care at a time or pace that’s best for you.
+Live-in carers aren’t tied to multiple clients, which means they can carry out care at a time or pace that’s best for you.

 Plus, because you’ll spend a lot of time together, live-in carers will learn more about your likes and dislikes, which can make the care you receive more personal.
 Even having someone know what your favourite meals are can make all the difference.